Dumebii/Articles/clcvnt8em000a08jse5y832a9.md

 *What the above code snippet helps us see is that we can access the* `textContent` *of our* `h1` *tag, and change it to something else, just as we would have easily done with a* `document.querySelector`*.
 This of course happens when we trigger the* `onClick` *event on the h1.*

-In some instances, as we did above, we can afford to use the `useRef` hook in place of a `useState` hook when we want to make sure that the website does not rerender unnecessarily.
-That is, we could have easily achieved our goal using the `useState` hook, but in instances like this where we do not require rerenders, it is safer to use the `useRef` hook.
+In some instances, as we did above, we can afford to use the `useRef` hook in place of a `useState` hook when we want to make sure that the website does not re-render unnecessarily.
+That is, we could have easily achieved our goal using the `useState` hook, but in instances like this where we do not require re-renders, it is better to use the `useRef` hook.

-**The useRef hook does not cause site rerender.**
+**The useRef hook does not cause site re-render.**

 **The** `useRef` **hook is a lot deeper than this and gets more complicated the further down you go.
 This is just an overview to give a general understanding of it.**